INTEGRATION

 Idempotency

-The idempotency key should be provided in the request's Idempotency-Key
+Idempotency is implemented by including an idempotency key in the request's Idempotency-Key

 .
 If this is the case, it is possible to retry the request without theIdempotency-Key

-For all other endpoints that don't support idempotency keys (yet), it is advised to use the conditional update mechanism.
+For all other endpoints that don't support idempotency keys, it is advised to use the conditional update mechanism.
 This mechanism is currently most useful for provisioning, such as updating merchants and merchant acceptors.

 Conditional Updates